-- 1. Generate a trace of the queue manager in which the security problem occurs.
+- 1. Generate a trace of the queue manager in which the security problem occurs. - If client-side AMS is also implemented, an IBM MQ client trace might also be needed. - Linux INIX "Tracing on AIX and Linux" on page 381 - Windows "Tracing on Windows" on page 396 - IBM is "Tracing on IBM i" on page 386 dspmqspl -m QMGRNAME where QMGRNAME is the name of the queue manager in which the problem occurs.

-If client-side AMS is also implemented, an IBM MQ client trace might also be needed. - Linux "Unix "Using trace on UNIX and Linux systems" on page 346 - Windows "Using trace on Windows" on page 358 - IBM i "Tracing on IBM i" on page 352 - 2.
-Display information about the AMS security policy, keystore.conf file and keystores involved. - a) Display the AMS security policies.
+- 2. Display information about the AMS security policy, keystore.conf file and keystores involved. - a) Display the AMS security policies.